alperkan1/JSGENERALQUESTIONGAME/README.md

 #### As a site owner, I want users to be able to have a easy and quick navigation from one question to another.

-With easy to use buttons which have easy to read text aloowing the user to navigate.
+With easy to use buttons which have easy to read text allowing the user to navigate.

 | Element | Aim | Result |
 | ------- | ----|----------|